alercah/rado/lang.md

 > Syntax: `items` list(*identifier*) *block*

 A multi-item declaration is a shortcut for declaring multiple items.
-Inside its block, only item declarations are allowed, but they must omit the leading `item` keyword.
+Inside its block, only item declarations and nested multi-item declarations are allowed.
+Item declarations must omit the leading `item` keyword.

 The list of names in the declaration is a list of tags which are declared on every item inside.
+When multi-item declarations are nested, all the tags from all the nested declarations are declared on each item.

+Multi-item declarations can be nested; the effect is to declare all the tags on the contents.

 Items declarations can be prefixed with `modify` or `override`, in which case they behave as if every declaration in them is as well.
 In modifying